Euphemia of Sweden: Early life

-Euphemia was born in 1317 to Duke Erik Magnusson (c.
-1282 – 1318), second son of King Magnus Ladulås of Sweden, and Princess Ingeborg (1300–1360), the heiress and the only legitimate daughter of King Haakon V of Norway (1270– 1319).
+Euphemia was born around 1317, the daughter of Duke Erik Magnusson (c.
+1282–1318), the second son of King Magnus Ladulås of Sweden, and Princess Ingeborg of Norway (1301–1361), the only legitimate daughter of King Haakon V of Norway.
+Ingeborg had been her father's only legitimate heir before the birth of her son Magnus in 1316, who became heir to the Norwegian throne.

 In 1319, her infant elder brother Magnus Eriksson (1316–1374) succeeded their maternal grandfather to the throne of Norway.
 That same year, Swedish nobles exiled their uncle, King Birger of Sweden, and the infant Magnus was subsequently elected King of Sweden, thereby uniting Sweden and Norway in a personal union.
 Their mother Ingeborg had a seat in the guardian government as well as the position of an independent ruler of her own fiefs, and played an important part during their childhood and adolescence.